yunkunrao/tendermint.com/content/tutorials/run-your-first-tmsp-application.md

 But the ultimate flexibility comes from being able to write the application easily in any language.

-We have implemented the counter app in Python:
+We have implemented the counter app in Python and in Node JS:

 ```
 cd example/python